lohopupa/bombwalker/README.md

-# Bomb Walker
+# MineWalker

-Bomb Walker is a game inspired by classic minesweeper but with a unique twist – instead of clicking on cells, you navigate and explore the map by walking on it.
+MineWalker is a game inspired by classic minesweeper but with a unique twist – instead of clicking on cells, you navigate and explore the map by walking on it.
 Your goal is to safely traverse the area, avoiding hidden bombs, and reach the destination.

 ## How to Play

 1. **Run the Game:**
-    - Execute the script `start.sh` to launch the Bomb Walker game.
+    - Execute the script `start.sh` to launch the MineWalker game.

 ```
 ./start.sh